email-charter/email-charter.github.io/index.md

 Just because you can respond fast doesn't mean you should.
 It is okay if replies take a while to come.
 Please don't take it personally.

 ### 6. Make Subject Lines and Content Clear
 Start with a subject line that clearly labels the topic.
-Try including a status category [Info], [Action], [Time Sens], [Low Priority].
+Try including a status category
+> [Info], [Action], [Time Sens], [Low Priority]

 Use crisp, muddle-free sentences.
 If the email has to be longer than [five sentences](http://five.sentenc.es/), ensure the first provides the primary reason for writing.
 Avoid strange fonts and colours.

 ### 7. Stop Open-Ended Questions
 It isn't helpful to send four long paragraphs followed by "Thoughts?".
 Even well-intended but open questions like "How can I help?" may not be that helpful.
 Email generosity requires simplifying easy-to-answer questions.
-"Can I help best by a) calling, b) visiting or c) staying out of it?!"
+> "Can I help best by a) calling, b) visiting or c) staying out of it?!"

 ### 8. Slash Surplus CCs
 CCs are like mating bunnies.
 You are dramatically multiplying the total response time for every recipient you add.
 Not to be done lightly!
 Please don't default to 'Reply All' when there are multiple recipients.
 You may only need to CC a couple of people on the original thread.
 Or none.